Leros is an undiscovered gem - a unique and authentic island that we have made our home.

-There are daily boat trips to the White Islands where you can swim in turquoise waters - just head down to Agia Marina and book a seat on the Agios Georgios or Barbarossa.
+There are daily boat trips to the White Islands where you can swim in turquoise waters - just head down to Agia Marina and book a seat with them the day before.

 Or you could catch a boat to the remote taverna and beach on the island of Archangelos, taste local wine over lunch at the Chatzidaki vineyard, or climb to the Kastro to see the Byzantine icons.

 Leros has several museums too.
 Learn about the Battle of Leros at The Tunnel Museum at Merikia, or discover the rich folk history of the island at The Bellenis Tower.